n26/psd2-tpp-docs/doc/sandbox.md

 ### Generate authorization code

-For the sandbox, this endpoint replaces the following user interaction on the real API:
+For sandbox, this endpoint replaces the following user interaction on the real API:

 1. The TPP redirects the PSU to the URL returned by the authorize endpoint.
 2. We communicate directly with the PSU to give them an authorization code.
 3. The PSU redirects back to the TPP, providing the authorization code.

-Because we don’t have equivalent UI for the sandbox (and because it’s easier for automated testing), we replace this entire flow with a single call to the following endpoint, which returns an authorisation code directly without requiring a redirect to and from N26.
+Because we don’t have equivalent UI for sandbox (and because it’s easier for automated testing), we replace this entire flow with a single call to the following endpoint, which returns an authorisation code directly without requiring a redirect to and from N26.

+#### Providing an email to log in
-You can also provide an email for the user you want to authorize, using parameter *user*, by defaul the email of the user is _openbankingpsu@n26.com_.
+You can also provide an email for the user you want to authorize, using parameter *user*, by default the email of the user is _openbankingpsu@n26.com_.

 #### Sample request